mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 {{<img src="late-night-question.jpg" maxWidth="600px">}}

-The best way to answer someone's question is to refactor the code to eliminate the confusion.
+The best way to answer someone's question is to refactor the code and eliminate the confusion.
 Can you rename things or restructure logic to make it more clear?
 Code comments are an acceptable solution, but they're strictly inferior to code that documents itself naturally.

 ## Narrowly scope changes